 Warlords and Sellswords is card game about building an army to impress the local king so that he will hire you to fight his war.
 You will compete against other new armies over a ten turn game.
 The king has outlawed open combat between all armies applying for the job but subterfuge and trickery are viable options.
 You can murder, steal, and disrupt the other army’s troops to make yours look the most appealing for war.
 The king will make his decision at the end of 10th day but each day leading up to it he will send an adviser to form an opinion of each army.

-Shuffle The Soldiers, Wizards, and Supply Decks together and place them in the center of the table.
+Setup Shuffle The Soldiers, Wizards, and Supply Decks together and place them in the center of the table.
 This is the main deck.
 Place five cards face down off the main deck in the center of the table.
 This forms the Trade Caravan.

 Each round has 4 phases: Draw, Play, Cleanup, and Evaluate.
 Each player will get a turn in each phase, starting with the first player each round.
-Play passes clockwise.

-All players complete this phase before moving to the play phase.
+Draw Phase All players complete this phase before moving to the play phase.
 Select one Card from the trade caravan to draw.